glmenta/DSA-LinkedLists/README.md

     this.length = 1;
   }

 //Append => add to our linked list node append(val) {
     //create our new node
     const newNode = {
       val: val,
       next: null
     }

+    //If we implement our own class for Node we can just do newNode = new Node(val)

     //point tail to new node
     this.tail.next = newNode;
     this.tail = newNode;
     this.length++
+    return this;
+  }

+//Prepend => add to beginning of LL prepend(val) {
+    const newNode = {
+      val: val
+      next: null
+    }

+    //create a pointer that points to our this.head newNode.next = this.head;

+    //update reference for our head
+    this.head = newNode;

+    this.length++;
     return this;
   }
 }

 //instantiate a new linked list here const myLinkedList = new LinkedList(10)